kevast/Kevast.js/README.md

   // According to configuration,
   // data will be saved in both memory, file and gist
-  // Of course, after encryption
+  // Of course, after encryption

   // Read data from memory
   // and decrypt